tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 The unit disk analog model is suitable for wireless simulations in which the details of the physical layer is not important, such as testing routing protocols.
 The following modules use the unit disk analog model:

-- :ned:`UnitDiskRadioMedium`: the only radio medium using the unit disk analog model; use/to be used with all unit disk radio types
+- :ned:`UnitDiskRadioMedium`: the only radio medium using the unit disk analog model; to be used with all unit disk radio types
-- :ned:`UnitDiskRadio`: generic radio using the unit disk analog model; contain :ned:`UnitDiskTransmitter` and :ned:`UnitDiskReceiver`
+- :ned:`UnitDiskRadio`: generic radio using the unit disk analog model; contains :ned:`UnitDiskTransmitter` and :ned:`UnitDiskReceiver`
 - :ned:`Ieee80211UnitDiskRadio`: unit disk version of Wifi; contains :ned:`Ieee80211UnitDiskTransmitter` and :ned:`Ieee80211UnitDiskReceiver`

 **TODO** mention AckingInterface ?